rapid7/metasploit-framework/documentation/modules/auxiliary/admin/sap/cve_2020_6287_ws_add_user.md

 Amazon Web Services (AWS) can be used as a testing environment.
 One such image is provided by Linke IT America LLC and is available on the [AWS Marketplace][1] with installation instructions posted to their [blog][2].

-Once setup and configured, the instances will be vulnerable on the default HTTP port 50000.
+Once set up and configured, the instances will be vulnerable on the default HTTP port 50000.

 If the password does not meet the requirements (e.g. the value is too short), the server will respond with an error message and the Metasploit module will need to be rerun.